 - You should carefully read this Information Memorandum before making a decision to invest in the Fund.
-No cooling off rights apply to an investment in the Fund. - > This Information Memorandum is intended for use only by 'wholesale clients', as defined under section 761G of the Corporations Act 2001 (Cth).
+You should additionally read the Trust Deed which is made available here, as references are made throughout this Information Memorandum to the Trust Deed.
+Further information about the Trust Deed is found on page 15, Section 9.1.
+No cooling off rights apply to an investment in the Fund. - This Information Memorandum is intended for use only by 'wholesale clients', as defined under section 761G of the Corporations Act 2001 (Cth).
 If you are not a wholesale client, you should immediately return this Information Memorandum to the Trustee.
-See the next page and Section 10.2 of the Application Form for the definition of 'wholesale client'. - > This Information Memorandum does not constitute an offer or invitation to invest in any jurisdiction where such an offer is illegal.
-No person is authorised to give any information, or to make any representation, in connection with the offer which is not contained in this Information Memorandum and any information or representation not so contained may not be relied upon as having been authorised by the Trustee or the AFSL holder or any other person in connection with this offer. - > This Information Memorandum is not a product disclosure statement or prospectus and has not been lodged with ASIC.
+See the facing page and Section 10.2 for the definition of 'wholesale client'. - This Information Memorandum does not constitute an offer or invitation to invest in any jurisdiction where such an offer is illegal.
+No person is authorised to give any information, or to make any representation, in connection with the offer which is not contained in this Information Memorandum and any information or representation not so contained may not be relied upon as having been authorised by the Trustee or the AFSL holder or any other person in connection with this offer. - This Information Memorandum is not a product disclosure statement or prospectus and has not been lodged with ASIC.
 The Fund is not, and is not required to be, registered as a managed investment scheme under the Corporations Act 2001 (Cth). - None of the Trustee, the AFSL holder or the ACO makes any recommendation or provides any advice about investing in the Fund.
 Investors should obtain their own advice before investing in the Fund.
-The AFSL holder has not prepared this Information Memorandum or been involved in its preparation, and to the maximum extent permitted by law, the AFSL holder takes no responsibility for any information included in the Information Memorandum and accepts no liability for any loss incurred by any person in connection with an investment in the Fund. - > References to '\$' in this Information Memorandum are to Australian dollars unless specified. - > This Information Memorandum was first issued on 6 June 2011 and was updated on 16 August 2022.
+The AFSL holder has not prepared this Information Memorandum or been involved in its preparation, and to the maximum extent permitted by law, the AFSL holder takes no responsibility for any information included in the Information Memorandum and accepts no liability for any loss incurred by any person in connection with an investment in the Fund. - References to '\$' in this Information Memorandum are to Australian dollars unless specified. - This Information Memorandum was first issued on 6 June 2011 and was updated on 17 June 2024.